HMS Kempenfelt (I18): Service

 Kempenfelt was assigned to the 2nd Destroyer Flotilla, of the Home Fleet, after her commissioning.
 The ship briefly mounted an experimental 5.1 in gun on 'B' mount for evaluation purposes during this time; it was replaced by the standard 4.7-inch gun.
 She was based at Rosyth for most of the rest of 1932, but visited the Mediterranean between January and March 1933 before returning home.
 The ship was given a refit at Devonport that ended in January 1934.
 Shortly afterwards, Kempenfelt participated in the Home Fleet's tour of the West Indies that ended in March.
 The ship visited various Scandinavian ports during the remainder of the year.
 She participated in King George V's Silver Jubilee Fleet Review at Spithead on 16 July 1935.
 Following the Italian invasion of Abyssinia, Kempenfelt was sent in August to the Red Sea with the other ships of the 2nd Flotilla to monitor Italian warship movements until April 1936.
 She was given a brief refit at Devonport that lasted until June upon her return to the UK.
 During the first stages of the Spanish Civil War in late 1936, the ship evacuated British nationals from several different Spanish ports.

 In December, Kempenfelt began a more thorough refit at Devonport that lasted until 10 April 1937 and returned to Spanish waters afterwards to intercept shipping carrying contraband goods to Spain and to protect British-flagged ships.
-On 6 March, the ship and the destroyer Boreas, rescued survivors from the Nationalist heavy cruiser Baleares after she had been sunk by Republican destroyers during the Battle of Cape Palos.
+On 6 March, the ship and the destroyer Boreas, rescued survivors from the Nationalist heavy cruiser Baleares after she was sunk by Republican destroyers during the Battle of Cape Palos.
 She was refitted at Chatham in May–June 1938 and made a number of port visits in Scandinavia the following month.
 Kempenfelt was transferred to the Portsmouth Local Flotilla and remained there until the war began in September 1939.